circleci/circleci-docs/jekyll/_cci2/using-orbs.md

 order: 1
 ---

-This document provides a basic example of using an inline Orb and elements of Orbs followed by a conceptual overview of Orbs design.
+This document provides a basic example of using an inline orb and elements of orbs followed by a conceptual overview of orbs design.

 * TOC
 {:toc}